vmagnin/forcolormap/ROADMAP.md

 - [x] Methods
   - [x] Implement a `check()` method to fix colormap parameters if needed.
   - [x] Include a few minimalist methods to create or manipulate colormaps.
 More will be added in subsequent releases.
-- [ ] Add facilities to pass 8 or 16-bit integers to C graphical libraries.
-    - [ ] Test with gtk-fortran and other libraries.
 - [x] Introspection (Colormap_info)
     - [x] Include all available colormaps.
 - [x] Add Interpolation functions.